audreyfeldroy/cookiecutter-pypackage/README.rst

 * Add the repo to your ReadTheDocs account + turn on the ReadTheDocs service hook.
 * Release your package the standard Python way.
 Here's a release checklist: https://gist.github.com/audreyr/5990987
+* (Optional) If you feel like pinning the requirements for your package, you can add a `requirements.txt` that specifies packages and version numbers.

 Not Exactly What You Want?
 --------------------------